Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Equivariant wrapped Floer homology

 where $CF_*^{loc}(\mathcal{L}_{T_p}; H_0, J_0)$ denotes the local chain complex near $\mathcal{L}_{T_p}$.
 It is well-known that the generators and Floer trajectories for $CF_*^{loc}(\mathcal{L}_{T_p}; H_0, J_0)$ are in one-to-one correspondence to those for the Morse chain complex $CM_*(h_0, g_0)$ up to a degree shift; see \cite{Pozniak} for example.
 As a result, we have the following identifications

 Actually, the correspondence between Morse and Floer trajectories is also valid for parametrized ones.
 This allows us to identify the $\Z_2$-complex structures on $CF_*^{loc}(\mathcal{L}_{T_p})$ and $CM_*(h_0, g_0)$.
-Therefore, the differential $d^0: E^0 \rightarrow E^0$ of the 0-page is identified with the $\Z_2$-equivariant differential $\p^{\Z_2}$ of $CM_*^{\Z_2, N}(h_N,g_N)$.
+Therefore, the differential $d^0: E^0 \rightarrow E^0$ of the 0-page is identified with the $\Z_2$-equivariant differential~$\p^{\Z_2}$ of $CM_*^{\Z_2, N}(h_N,g_N)$.
 It follows that, up to a degree shift,

-The degree shift here is the same as that of the non-equivariant part; we refer to the Morse-Bott spectral sequence for the non-equivariant case in \cite{KKL}.
+The degree shift here is the same as that of the non-equivariant part; we refer to the Morse--Bott spectral sequence for the non-equivariant case in \cite{KKL}.
 After taking the direct limits, we conclude the following.